P4ti3nn3/USB-Armory-Setup/README.md

     ping 8.8.8.8

-If it works, the base configuration is over, else, you may have made a mistake.
+If it works, the base configuration is over, else restart your network or check your configuration.

+#{
 # 7. Scan an USB when it's plug
 ## A) Update/upgrade your USB